Vietnam.vn - Nền tảng quảng bá Việt Nam

 Another serious concern is benzene, a carcinogen that has been found in some spray-on sunscreen products, leading to recent product recalls.

-Mystery Flavors: Potential Concerns
+Mystery Flavors: A Potential Concern

-Research shows that 36% of sunscreens contain a mixture of fragrances, including scent-creating chemicals that are not disclosed on the label.
+Research shows that 36% of sunscreens contain a mixture of fragrances, including scent chemicals that are not disclosed on the label.
 These ingredients can be allergens, hormone disruptors, or even carcinogens without the user knowing.

 High SPF and toxic Butyloctyl Salicylate